MiSTer-devel/Minimig-AGA_MiSTer/README.md

 ## Usage

 ### Hardware
 To use this minimig core on the MiST board, you will at the minimum need an SD/SDHC card, formatted with the FAT32 filesystem, an USB keyboard and a compatible monitor / TV.
 Joysticks & mouse can be emulated on the keyboard.
 You will probably want to attach a set of speakers of headphones, a real Amiga or USB mouse and a real Amiga joystick or an USB gamepad.
-The MiST board is needed, too, of course ;)
+The MiST board is needed too, of course ;)

 ### Software
 FPGA core releases can be found [here](http://somuch.guru/minimig/minimig-mist/).
-The latest release available is *minimig-mist-1_0*.
-The zip file contains a minimig-mist-1_0.rbf file, which is the FPGA core, and a firmware.upg file, which can be used to upgrade the firmware on the ARM microcontroller (usually, there is no need to upgrade the firmware, unless it is specifically mentioned to do so).
+The latest release available is *minimig-mist-1_2*.
+The zip file contains a minimig-mist-1_2.rbf file, which is the FPGA core, and a firmware.upg file, which can be used to upgrade the firmware on the ARM microcontroller (usually, there is no need to upgrade the firmware, unless it is specifically mentioned to do so).
 Both files should be placed on the root of your SD card.
 If you want this core to be the default, you need to rename it to *core.rbf*.

 To use the core, you will also need a Kickstart ROM image file, which you can obtain by copying Kickstart ROM IC from your actual Amiga, or by buying an [Amiga Forever](http://www.amigaforever.com/) software pack.
 The Kickstart image should be placed on the root of the SD card with the name KICK.ROM.
+Minimig also supports the [AROS](http://aros.sourceforge.net/) kickstart ROM replacement.

 The minimig can read any ADF floppy images you place on the SD card.
 I recommend at least Workbench 1.3 or 3.1 (AmigaOS), some of the Amigas great games (I recommend Ruff'n'Tumble) or some of the amazing demos from the vast Amiga demoscene (like State of the Art from Spaceballs).